samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 **Death Jinx.** When the creature dies, one random creature within 10 feet of the dead creature is targeted by a [Bane](/spells/2618900-bane) spell (save DC 13), which lasts for its full duration.

 **Dimensional Disruption.** Disruptive energy extends from the creature in a 30-foot [Emanation](/sources/dnd/free-rules/rules-glossary#EmanationAreaofEffect).
-Other creatures can’t teleport to or from a space in that area.
+Other creatures can't teleport to or from a space in that area.
 Any attempt to do so is wasted.

 **Disciple of the Nine Hells.** When the creature dies, its body disgorges a [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) [Imp](/monsters/4775825-imp) in the same space.